FelipeCheker/FelipeCheker/README.md

 ### Hello, I'm Felipe! 👋
 Currently, I'm studying Systems Engineering at ORT Uruguay.
 I also work as a .NET developer.

-🌱 Studying Systems Engineering
+🌱 Studying software Engineering
-🏎️ I'm passionate about cars, especially JDM...
+🏎️ I'm passionate about cars
 📫 How to reach me: LinkedIn